Its an oldie but still a goodiea full-length wool coat thats warmer

 Keep in mind that while all the shops on our Ratings Tables do alterations,

-many dont actually make suits or dresses.
-And at some area shops (especially
+not many actually make suits or dresses.
+And at some area shops, tailors

-attempted to obtain prices for eight tailoring jobs.
+prices for eight tailoring jobs.
 We used those prices to calculate each

-shops price index score, reported on our Ratings Tables.
+shops price comparison score, reported on our Ratings Tables.
 Our

-price index scores are intended to show how a shops prices compared
+price comparison scores are intended to show how a shops prices compared

-to the average prices at all surveyed shops for the same mix of items.
+to the average prices at all surveyed shops for the same mix of jobs.
 The

-price index scores are calculated so that a price index of $100 is about
+price comparison scores are calculated so that a score of $100 is about

-average; a score of $110 means prices about 10 percent above average;
+average; a score of $110 means prices are about 10 percent above average;

 a score of $90 about 10 percent below average.